The length spectrum of holomorphic quadratic differential metrics: Lamination and flat cone metric

 \subsection{From flat geodesics to lamination}

-Take a simple flat nonsingular geodeisc $h_0$.
-Let $A$ be the closure of $h_0$, then there is a line field on nonsingular points of $A$ by taking the limit of tangent vectors along $h_0$.
-The line field is well-defined because $h_0$ is simple.
-The complete integral curves and the limit set of these curves equip $A$ with a foliation structure.
+Consider a flat cone surface $(S,\sigma)$.
+Take a flat geodesic $h_0$ which is simple and nonsingular.
+Let $A$ be the closure of $h_0$.
+Recall that a line field is a smooth section of the projective tangent bundle.
+By taking the limit of a line field along $h_0$, we obtain a line field defined on $A\setminus\{\text{cone points}\}$.
+The complete integral curves and their limit equip $A$ with a foliation structure.
+Notice that a leaf might have an overlap with itself, see Figure \ref{leaf_overlap}.